cisco-cx/informer/README.md

 ## Metrics

-Exceprt of an HTTP GET response from a program that implements Informer:
+Excerpt of an HTTP GET response from a program that implements Informer:

 ```
 # TYPE informer_go gauge